Streamlined Foreign Offshore Procedures (SFOP)

 Your last 3 delinquent returns

 Under the amnesty program, you must file tax returns for the last 3 years that are yet due.
-If a tax return is not yet due - for example, for tax year 2021 - it cannot be part of your SFOP.
-If 2021 tax year is not yet due, the 2020-2018 tax returns will be part of your SFOP.
+If a tax return is not yet due - for example, for tax year 2024 - it should not be part of your SFOP.
+If 2024 tax year is not yet due, the 2023-2021 tax returns will be part of your SFOP.

 Your last 6 delinquent forms 114 (FBAR)

 In addition to your tax returns, you should also file Form 114 FinCen (FBAR) for the last 6 years.
-Note that under the SFOP, you must even file Form 114 for years in which you did not even meet the $10,000 threshold.
-For more information on the FBAR, check out this article.
+Note that under the SFOP, you only file Form 114 for years in which you did meet the $10,000 threshold.

 Form 14653